CR7WO/text-classification-with-CNN-LSTM/README.md

 ## Architecture

-The whole network can be separated into three main part.
+The whole network can be separated into three main parts.

 ### 1. Embedding